nejohnson2/arduino-GSM-sketches/README.md

 - Save file

 ####Notes for using AT Commands
+All of these commands work on the Quectel M10 GSM module which is used on the Arduino GSM Shield.
+If using other GSM modules, consult the data sheet or manual for that specific module.
+Each company adds and uses different commands which may cause confusion.
+That being said, there is a list of standard AT Commands which work across all modules.
+They too can be found online.
+Below are all most common commands.

 - __AT__  Check to see if the module is active.
 Should return 'OK'
 - __AT+CREG?__ Is the module registered to the network?